 Feel free to reach out at X/twitter or email me directly at iason at gethopp dot app.

-Welcome to the website, my cozy corner of the internet dedicated to all things homemade and found delightful to share with others online and off.
+Welcome to the xdefiance website, which is my cozy corner of the internet that is dedicated to all things homemade and found delightful to share with many others online and offline.

-You can book with Jeffrey, Founder of xdefiance.com, by following this link here.
+You can book with Jeffrey, who is the Founder of the xdefiance store, by following this link found here.

 Visit the paid digital downloads products page to see what is all available for immediate purchase & download to your computer or cellphone by clicking this link here.